India's Next Top Model season 3

-India's Next Top Model, season 3 is the third instalment of India's Next Top Model which premiered October 21st, 2017 at 7:00 pm IST (UTC+5:30) on MTV India.
-The season 3 judgres were Malaika Arora, Milind Soman and Dabboo Ratnani.
+India's Next Top Model, season 3 is the third installment of India's Next Top Model, which premiered on 21 October 2017, at 7:00 pm IST (UTC+5:30) on MTV India.
+The Season 3 judges were Malaika Arora, Milind Soman and Dabboo Ratnani.

-The winner of the competition was 20 year-old Riya Subodh from Ahmedabad, who was awarded a one-year talent contract with MTV India.
+The winner of the competition was 20-year-old Riya Subodh from Ahmedabad, who was awarded a one-year talent contract with MTV India.